Vino927/realestate-price-predictor/README.md

 ```

 ### Running the Project
-To generate a specific fractal, run the `main.py` script with Python:
+Run the `main.py` script with Python:
 ```
 python main.py
 ```